bw-math/bw-math/source/notes/statistics/02_DESCRIPTIVE_STATISTICS.rst

 The left hand column of this table represents the *true* value of a quantity that describes the population *distribution*.
 The right hand column represents the *estimated* value of this quantity as derived from the sample *distribution*.

+As we go through this section, keep in mind all the point estimators we introduce are sample statistics, not population parameters.
+In general, the population paramter is *never* known.
+We must always *estimate* its value.

+.. topic:: Population Parameter

+	The true value of a population characteristic.

+.. topic:: Sample Statistic

+	An estimated value of a population characteristic calculated from a sample of the population.

 Definitions
 ===========